satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-example, when half of a pool of reviewers A agrees with a given statement in an article and the other half D disagrees with the statement, then a decision in favor of group A could be made if the aggregate metric evaluating the expertise of A on the statement’s topic is higher than that of B.
+example, when half of a pool of reviewers A agrees with a given statement in an article and the other half D disagrees with the statement, then a decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B.

 .. figure:: images/image03.png
    :align: center